19 Jul I Was in a Car Accident: Now What?

 Types Of Injuries Experienced In A Car Accident

 Leg and knee injuries can also occur in a car crash.
 It usually happens when a car crashes into another car.
 Your lower body is at a much higher risk of getting damaged in this scenario.
 Cuts, bruises, and broken bones may occur.
 However, the knee is also prone to tearing and dislocation in this scenario.
 Ankles and the feet can also be damaged.
-You might benefit from stem cell therapy to help with pain as you recover.

 Broken bones, especially in the back, require immediate medical attention.
 The most serious of breaks is a compound fracture, where the bone tears through the skin.
 However, you also need to be careful of back injuries that might not be so obvious.
 From strains to dislocations and breaks in the spine, you may be at risk of chronic pain and lost mobility if you put off treatment.
 In some cases, kyphoplasty may be recommended.